 Click on any of the project titles below to view the latest status update for that project.

-CAPITAL PROJECT - DISASTER RECOVERY AND IMPLEMENTATION PROJECT
+CAPITAL PROJECT - DATA STORAGE AND BACKUP REPLACEMENT PROJECT

 CAPITAL PROJECT - VIRTUAL LEARNING ENVIRONMENT

 This is an initiative to procure and implement a cloud based Virtual Learning Environment (VLE) for College, with additional functionality, integrations and process improvements that will scale to meet the University’s strategic and operational needs from 2016 to 2021.
 The Project Sponsor is the College Bursar and the project is been implemented by a project team in IT Services.
 The first objective of the project was delivered in 2016 and removed compliance and contract risks for the University by procuring and implementing a VLE for College for the period 2016-21.